nomad-debugger/Switch2-Controllers/README.md

+This is a fork of the original repo to add gc_vgamepad.py, which converts the wireless GameCube controller input into an Xinput device that you can use with Dolphin.
+Stil quite rough around the edges, but it works.
+Original readme below.

 # Switch Bluetooth Controllers

 A Python toolkit for scanning, connecting, and monitoring Nintendo Switch-compatible controllers (Pro Controller, Joy-Con, GameCube Controller) via Bluetooth.
 Designed to support controller detection, data monitoring, and feature exploration on multiple platforms using the [bleak](https://github.com/hbldh/bleak) Bluetooth library.